-Smarter Cambridge Transport comprises a team of impartial, unpaid volunteers.
-The group has no political or commercial allegiance and its agenda is transparently about seeking out, developing and promoting the best transport-related ideas for making Cambridge and the surrounding region a great place to live, work and study.
+Smarter Cambridge Transport comprises a broad team of unpaid volunteers.
+The group has no political or commercial ties.
+Our agenda is transparently about seeking out, developing and promoting the optimal balance of transport-related ideas for making Cambridge and the surrounding region a great place to live, work and study.

 Every policy and proposal is the product of open-minded research and consultation, and subject to continual revision and refinement as new evidence emerges.
 We welcome involvement by individuals and organisations with an interest in sustainable transport.
 The Cambridge Cycling Campaign is a founding supporter.